mendhak/gpslogger/README.md

 ![import](assets/import_2.jpg)

-Give it a minute and IntelliJ/Gradle will configure the projects and download the various libraries.
+Give it a minute and Android Studio will configure the projects and download the various libraries.

-IntelliJ may not know where your Android SDK is.
-You can find this under *File > Project Structure...* where you should set the Project SDK.
-You will want to use Java 1.6 with Android 4 or above.

 ### OpenStreetMap Setup (Optional)